jamiefield/jamiefield.github.io/_portfolio/spring2020.md

             * Use this file to practice your text-to-columns skills.
 Specifically, separate Column A, which contains each student's name in the "last name, first name" format, into two separate columns.
             * The file contains several other formula-driven cells (see Column C and Columns F-H).
 Column C removes the unnecessary space (i.e., the first character) from the cells in Column B. Columns F-G then counts the number of characters in the Columns A-C.

+   * COUNTIF statements
+      * <a href="http://jamiefield.github.io/files/countIF.xlsx?dl=0">A COUNTIF example using categories of race</a>
+         * In this example, five categories of race are summarized using the COUNTIF function.
+See Column H for the application of the COUNTIF function.

    * IF statements
       * <a href="http://jamiefield.github.io/files/sampleData.csv?dl=0">A sample data set to be used in class</a>
          * In this example data set, you can dummy code the "Sex" data (see Column B) using an IF statement